-LSU gymnastics team's plane stuck in mud at BR airport, delaying flight to Nationals
+LSU gymnastics team's plane gets stuck in mud at BR airport, delaying flight to Nationals

 Latest Weather Blog

-LSU gymnastics team's plane stuck in mud at BR airport, delaying flight to Nationals
+LSU gymnastics team's plane gets stuck in mud at BR airport, delaying flight to Nationals

 BATON ROUGE - The LSU Gymnastics team's departure to Texas for Nationals was waylaid Tuesday after their plane got stuck on a taxiway at the Baton Rouge Airport.